 During my MS degree, supported by the NSF's GRFP fellowship, I studied the mechanics of assembly of LEGO bricks and used this to invent a method of modifying store-bought LEGOs to be a modular, reconfigurable microfluidics platform.

-Before that, I studied Mechanical Engineering and Math at Duke University, where I was a research assistant in the López Research Lab studying acoustic manipulation of microparticles, a research technician in the Chen Research Lab studying plant development in response to light, and a microbiology research intern at DuPont - Pioneer (now known as Corteva) studying various bacterial strains and silage inoculants.
+I previously studied Mechanical Engineering and Math at Duke University, where I was a research assistant in Prof. Gabriel López's research lab developing tools and Brownian dynamics simulations for acoustic patterning of microparticles.
+I was also a research technician in the Chen Research Lab studying nuclear import of proteins contributing to plant gene expression changes in response to light reception, and a microbiology research intern at DuPont - Pioneer (now known as Corteva) studying various bacterial strains and silage inoculants for fungistatic properties.